 A credit is an indicator of the value the school gives to a course.
 The credit is based on the time and work involved in a course.
 Example: English 9 is a full year course, so it earns 1.0 credit.
 Food & Nutrition meets every other day for one semester and earns 0.50 credit.
 Courses that meet every other day (odd or even) for the entire year would also carry 0.50 credit.
-You must earn a certain number of credits from certain subject areas and pass the required courses for 9th, 10th, 11th and 12th grade, which are listed under graduation requirement.
+You must earn a certain number of credits from certain subject areas and pass the required courses for 9th, 10th, 11th and 12th grade, which are listed under graduation requirements.

 Minimum Credit/Course Load

 Students in grade 9-11 must take a minimum of 6.5 credits including Physical Education.
 Seniors need to complete necessary credits to graduate and/or be scheduled for a minimum of 6 credits.
 Students should carry a course load that they are able to manage while still being challenged academically.

 Promotion to the next grade level is determined during the summer (prior to the start of school) and will not be adjusted during the school year upon completion of credit-bearing semester-long courses or blending (repeated) courses.
 Grade level is determined by the number of credits a student has earned.
 The year that a student enters 9th grade does not determine grade level or graduation year (but rather determines graduation requirements).

 - Grade 10-must have earned a minimum of 5.5 credits

 - Grade 11-must have earned a minimum of 11 credits

 - Grade 12-must have earned a minimum of 16.5 credits